 Difficulty: easy.

-Although the usual thing is to return along the same path, we can take an alternative return route and get closer to the Cerréu sheepfold, a promontory of great ethnographic wealth and, surely, one of the best viewpoints in Redes.
+Although the usual way is to return along the same path, we can take an alternative return route and approach the Cerréu mountain pasture , a promontory of great ethnographic richness and, surely, one of the best viewpoints in Redes.

-To take this alternative route we will retrace our steps from the meadow to the beech forest of Fabucao, but in this case we will take a different path that is signposted as Collau Arenas.
-We then walk through the beech forest in its highest part, near the limestone cliffs of the Sierra de Pries.
-After reaching the Cerréu sheepfold, we will descend to the Ablanosa sheepfold and from there to the parking lot.
-This alternative route increases the linear round trip route by about 4 extra kilometers.
+To take this alternative route, we'll retrace our steps from the meadow to the Fabucao beech forest , but this time we'll take a different path marked as Collau Arenas .
+We'll then walk through the beech forest along its highest point, near the limestone cliffs of the Sierra de Pries.
+After reaching the Cerréu mountain pasture, we'll descend to the Ablanosa pasture and from there back to the parking area.
+This alternative route adds approximately 4 kilometers to the linear out-and-back route.

 Photographs: © Roberto Molero on Flickr